 What is Crumbs and Calendars?

 I have wanted to start a blog for years.
 Not just another corner of the internet filled with random posts, but a space that mattered.
-If I was going to write, it had to come from the life I live every single day.
+If I were going to write, it had to come from the life I live every single day.
 For me, that life is motherhood.

 Crumbs and Calendars came from the small but constant parts of mom life.
 The crumbs I sweep under the table for the third time in a day.
 The reminders and appointments written on calendars that I still manage to miss.
 The rhythm of moving through motherhood with equal parts lists, laughter, and survival mode.